Laws and guidelines regulating research documentation

 It is the Swedish Board of Agriculture (Jordbruksverket) which is the supervisory authority for animal studies.
 At Karolinska Institutet it is important to work actively with the 3 R principle (replace, reduce and refine) when planning animal based research.

-The animal ethics permit lasts for a maximum of five (5) years and is also needed for pilot studies.
+- The animal ethics permit lasts for a maximum of five (5) years and is also needed for pilot studies.
 But this is not the only documentation or permit needed for animal based research.
 It is also necessary to document the numbers of animals used, certificates for education and training and of course the animal records.
-Depending on the animal used, the animal records may be individual or group based and the details they should contain is specified in special regulations called L-150, these can also be found on the Swedish Board of Agriculture’s web page.
+For an overview of the laws and regulations on animal experimentation you can visit the dedicated webpage from Comparative Medicine

 Also, in some cases export control regulations might be relevant:

 Transfer of technology using electronic media (for example via e-mail or via the Internet) to a destination outside the EU is defined as export.
 Scientific publication as well as oral transmission of technology is also covered by the export control regulations.
 Export control may be relevant for KI:s researchers in, for example, international research projects where it is important that the responsibility for possible export licenses are regulated in the agreements.
 Another example is when KI employees participate in international conferences.
 Anyone who exports products and/or technology from the country is obliged to find out if these are classified as dual-use items.
 Even if a license is not required for transfer within the EU, there is an obligation to provide information if it concerns dual-use items.
 For more information see https://staff.ki.se/export-control-of-dual-use-items.

 Additional laws, guidelines, and ethics codes regulating research, with potential impact on research documentation, are collected at the Codex page.